 Please contact a staff member of Multicultural Affairs if we can support you with a campus issue.
 We are located in 505 Lerner and in the Intercultural Resource Center.

 The Multicultural Affairs Advisory Council (MAAC) is a group comprised of a broad representation of undergraduates from Columbia College and Columbia Engineering who work collectively toward continually enhancing the programs and services of the Multicultural Affairs and other campus offices; evaluating the needs of our diverse undergraduate student population; identifying relevant campus issues; and promoting a campus environment of inclusion, self-awareness, intercultural engagement and social responsibility.
 Its mission and functions can be found here.

 MAAC is comprised of four distinct advisory boards:

 - Queer and Trans Student Advisory Board (QTAB)

-The OMA promotes various awareness and educational campaigns to help raise vaisibility of key issues and important messaging across campus.
+Multicultural Affairs promotes various awareness and educational campaigns to help raise the visibilty of key issues and important messages across campus.
 One example is the "Love love.
 Hate hate." campaign.
-A partnership with New York City Mayor Michael R. Bloomberg and New York City Council Speaker Christine C. Quinn, this initiative brings the Love Love.
-Hate Hate. campaign to Columbia University.
-Then Mayor Bloomberg and Speaker Quinn launched the city-wide campaign, which celebrates diversity and condemns acts of hate and bias, in October 2010.
+A partnership with former New York City Mayor Michael R. Bloomberg and former New York City Council Speaker Christine C. Quinn, this initiative brings the "Love Love.
+Hate Hate." campaign to Columbia University.
+Former Mayor Bloomberg and Former Speaker Quinn launched the city-wide campaign, which celebrates diversity and condemns acts of hate and bias, in October 2010.
 Columbia was the first university to bring the campaign to its campus.